amritansh-mishra/NamasteReact/README.md

 ## Why do we need useState Variable?
  - to make component dynamic by re-rendering it.
 It updates the const function with new value and renders the components to show the updated value.

  - To understand Look the login logout function, how the Const value is changing focus on that.

+## 2 Types of routing in webpages
+- Client-Side Routing
+- Server-Side Routing